He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 Its very first press release, in December 2005, was a call for the deportation of all illegal immigrants.
 Back then, it fell on deaf ears.

 Soon, Regnery met a young man named Richard Spencer, who then worked at the American Conservative magazine.
 Other than coming from a privileged background, Spencer seemed everything Regnery wasn’t: academically successful, publicity-hungry, and youthful.
 The two men hit it off.
 At that time, Regnery together with his friend Gottfried, the right-wing author, helped set up a group called the Academy of Philosophy and Letters.
 Spencer, too, was an early member.
 But their obsession with race soon put them at odds with the organization they had helped build.
-Spurned by the academy, Spencer, Regnery and Gottfried established a new group called The Mencken Club.
+Spurned by the academy, Spencer, Regnery, and Gottfried established a new group called The Mencken Club.

-That was the place where the the phrase “alternative right” was first used, according to Regnery, Spencer and Gottfried.
+That was the place where the phrase “alternative right” was first used, according to Regnery, Spencer, and Gottfried.
 Spencer used it to title a speech by Gottfried: “The Decline and Rise of the Alternative Right.”

 In 2010, Regnery asked Spencer to find candidates to lead the organization.
-He suggested himself.
+Spencer suggested himself.

 At the time, leading such an explicitly racist organization carried great risks for someone with political ambitions.
 “I felt he was too accomplished and had too bright a career in the offing to accept a position that would forever brand him with the mark of Cain,” Regnery said.
 “I remember spending time gently trying to talk him out of the idea.”
 But he took the job, and in a speech last year Regnery said that putting Spencer in charge of NPI “secured my place in history.”

 Indeed, Spencer got the group off to an energetic start.
-He set up a website called Alternativeright.com and launched Radixjournal.com, where authors have recently argued that “this planet, mankind, and European man would all be better off with less and better humans” and pondered whether the reboot of “The Gilmore Girls” depicts “the death of White America.”
+He set up a website called AlternativeRight.com and launched RadixJournal.com, where authors have recently argued that “this planet, mankind, and European man would all be better off with less and better humans” and pondered whether the reboot of Gilmore Girls depicts “the death of White America.”

 Within a year, NPI held a press conference at the National Press Club, on the subject of “The Majority Strategy: Why the GOP Must Win White America for Victory in 2012.”